antoinefeylessoufi/antoinefeylessoufi.github.io/_posts/2012-02-07-example-content.md

 * A. Feylessoufi (with J. Hutchison-Krupat, and S. Kavadias).
 “Interdependence, Modularity, and Incentives for Uncertain Projects.”

 * A. Feylessoufi (with E. Korpeoglu and M. Sumida).
-“Loyalty Programs Adoption and Multi-channel Revenue Manage- ment.”
+“Loyalty Programs Adoption and Multi-channel Revenue Management.”

 ### Work in progress